Biological Materials Inventory

 - Any work involving recombinant or synthetic nucleic acid materials or their products must be submitted to the Institutional Biosafety Committee for review.
 Please complete the appropriate form for your work and submit to Andrew Lawson.

-- Work involving the use of human bloodborne pathogens, blood, blood components, or other potentially infectious material (OPIM) falls under OSHA's Bloodborne Pathogens (BBP) Standard and requires BSL-2 containment measures and annual BBP training.
+- Work involving the use of human bloodborne pathogens, blood, blood components, or other potentially infectious material (OPIM) falls under OSHA's Bloodborne Pathogens (BBP) Standard and requires BSL-2 containment and annual BBP training.
 Human cell lines, such as HeLa cells, are classified as OPIM and fall under OSHA's BBP standard.

 - Work with Select Agents must follow the university's guidelines for security, handling, disposal, training, etc. Please speak with Andrew Lawson (412-268-8405) for further details.